QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Abstract

-\ARTICLEAUTHORS{ \AUTHOR{Pedro Maciel Xavier${}^\diamond$, Pedro Ripper${}^*$, Tiago Andrade, Joaquim Dias Garcia} \AFF{PSR, \EMAIL{\{pedroxavier,pedroripper,tiago,joaquim\}@psr-inc.com}} \AFF{${}^\diamond$PESC - COPPE - Federal University of Rio de Janeiro} \AFF{${}^*$DEE - Pontifical Catholic University of Rio de Janeiro} \AUTHOR{Nelson Maculan} \AFF{Federal University of Rio de Janeiro, \EMAIL{maculan@cos.ufrj.br}} \AUTHOR{David E. Bernal Neira} \AFF{Research Institute of Advanced Computer Science, Universities Space Research Association } \AFF{Quantum Artificial Intelligence Laboratory, NASA Ames Research Center } \AFF{Davidson School of Chemical Engineering, Purdue University, \EMAIL{dbernaln@purdue.edu}} } \ABSTRACT{ We present \texttt{QUBO.jl}, an end-to-end Julia package for working with QUBO (Quadratic Unconstrained Binary Optimization) instances.
-This tool aims to convert a broad range of JuMP problems for straightforward application in many physics and physics-inspired solution methods whose standard optimization form is equivalent to the QUBO.
+We present \texttt{QUBO.jl}, an end-to-end Julia package for working with QUBO (Quadratic Unconstrained Binary Optimization) instances.
+This tool aims to convert a broad range of optimization problems in \texttt{JuMP}, Julia's mathematical programming package, for straightforward application in many physics and physics-inspired solution methods whose standard model form is equivalent to QUBO.
 These methods include quantum annealing, quantum gate-circuit optimization algorithms (Quantum Optimization Alternating Ansatz, Variational Quantum Eigensolver), other hardware-accelerated platforms, such as Coherent Ising Machines and Simulated Bifurcation Machines, and more traditional methods such as simulated annealing.
-Besides working with reformulations, \texttt{QUBO.jl} allows its users to interface with the aforementioned hardware, sending QUBO models in various file formats and retrieving results for subsequent analysis. \texttt{QUBO.jl} was written as a JuMP / MathOptInterface (MOI) layer that automatically maps between the input and output frames, thus providing a smooth modeling experience. }
+In addition to working with reformulations, \texttt{QUBO.jl} allows its users to interface with the aforementioned hardware, sending QUBO models to these devices and retrieving results for subsequent analysis. \texttt{QUBO.jl} was written as a JuMP / MathOptInterface (MOI) layer that automatically maps between the input and output frames, thus providing a smooth modeling experience.